stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 1. Increment i.
 2. I and R build the bump transaction B_i.
 3. Increment i.
+4. Sign and exchange a closing transaction C_i.
-4. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the most recent agreed state.
+5. Sign and exchange a closing transaction P_i, with disbursements matching the most recent agreed state.
-5. Sign and exchange a declaration transaction D_i.
+6. Sign and exchange a declaration transaction D_i.
-6. I and R sign and exchange signatures for bump transaction B_i.
+7. I and R sign and exchange signatures for bump transaction B_i.
-7. I or R submit B_i.
+8. I or R submit B_i.
 9. Set e to B_i's iteration number.

 The transactions are constructed as follows: